Sugar-Free Diet: 6 Benefits to Quitting Sugar

 Beverages can be loaded with liquid calories, so try to avoid them and reach for zero calorie alternatives.

-Another advantage of quitting sugar?
+Another advantage of a sugar-free diet?
 Your craving for sweets will decrease over time.
 Sugar is addictive.
 The more you eat, the more your body wants.
 Break the cycle by eliminating foods high in sugar from your diet.
 It will be hard at the beginning, but you will quickly notice that you crave sweets less.

 5. You save money